Houdiee/metapam/README.md

 # metapam
 CLI tool to declare all packages in your system by having a dedicated file per-package manager.
-Each file is simply a list of packages which describe which packages should be installed/removed.
+Each file is simply a list of packages which describe which packages should be globally installed/removed.

 This setup allows a degree of reproducibility across different systems, since a different existing machine will install all declared packages whilst removing all redundant (un-declared) packages to match the user's configured ideal system state.